joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 };
 ```

 The important thing here is that we aren't just increasing the count by one.
 We are setting a new `count` key which replaces the old one.
-We are using the previous value of `count` and adding one. `setState` will **call the render function**, reflecting the change that you made to the user.
+We are using the previous value of `count` by accessing it with `this.state.count` and adding one. `setState` will **call the render function**, reflecting the change that you made to the user.

 But wait.
 How do we actually call this function?
 Well, we could devise some way to call it ourselves, independent of user input.
 However, frequently, we'd like to call our functions in *response to an event* initiated by our users.
 Back when we were using DOM manipulation, you'll remember we had to use `addEventListener` in our js file and make sure we were referring to the correct DOM node in our HTML.
 React is much nicer - we can insert our `handleClick` function directly into our JSX: